ocodista/trampar-de-casa/db-migrations.md

 This can make on the root of the project

 1. Make sure that [supabase local](https://supabase.com/docs/guides/cli/local-development) is running with `yarn db:status`.

+   The supabase local is very important.
+Is necessary to run the apps of the repo and make any changes on the DB.

+   **Run `yarn db:start`** to init [supabase local](https://supabase.com/docs/guides/cli/local-development).

 2. Type this command to apply migrations on the local database `yarn db:migration`

    This command runs two other commands.
 The `supabase migration up` to apply new migrations on supabase local and `yarn db:generate-types` to generate database types based on the local database.